The Best Action Cameras Tested & Fully Reviewed

 This action camera features time-lapse, lopping, live streaming and burst photos.
 The user can select Wide, Medium or Narrow viewing angles, it has 3 smooth zoom mode, a built-in stereo microphone with noise and wind reduction, built-in Wi-Fi and Bluetooth support, and can capture an entire sequence of action in a single frame.

-Although this camera is splash-proof, it does come with a waterproof housing case that can be used up to 200 feet (60m) underwater.
+Although the action cameras are splash-proof, it does come with a waterproof housing case that can be used up to 200 feet (60m) underwater.
 This makes it stand out since waterproof housing is typically only made for action cameras with a boxed design.
 The camera is also dust-proof.

 Sony ditched the boxed look for a more camcorder design for this option.
 It’s still lightweight at 4.2 ounces and is 1.9H x 1.2W inches.
 It comes in white with a shiny finish.